A Compact Source of Positron Beams with Small Thermal Emittance: Introduction

 One research area impacted by the lack of positron beam sources is Plasma Wakefield Acceleration (PWFA).
 PWFA is a promising technique for accelerating charged particles at high gradients.
 Preserving the quality of positron beams while accelerating them in plasma is an unsolved challenge~\cite{Hogan2003,Blue2003,Muggli2008,Corde2015,Gessner2016,Doche2017}.
 The question of how best to accelerate a positron beam in plasma can only be resolved by committing significant experimental and computational resources to the task.
 New types of positron sources will expand access to positron beams which can be used for these experiments.

 We propose a novel, compact, electrostatic positron source for accelerator physics research.
 Previous research has explored electron beams from ulta-cold plasmas (UCP)~\cite{Claessens2005,Taban2008} and magneto-optical traps (MOT)~\cite{Xia2014,Franssen2019}.
 Our concept is the first to examine this possibility for positron beams.
 The positron source is based on the electrostatic Penning-Malmberg (PM) trap, commonly employed in low-energy antimatter experiments~\cite{RevModPhys.87.247}.
-These traps have the advantage of providing cold, low-emittance beams, although the repetition rate of these devices is too low to be useful for High Energy Physics applications such as Linear Colliders.
+These traps have the advantage of providing cold, low-emittance beams, with the caveat that the repetition rate of these devices is low and the beams have intrinsic angular momentum.
 The trap is combined with a short linac to compress and accelerate the beam such that the final energy and bunch length is suitable for injection in a plasma wake.
 While positron PWFA experiments are the motivation for this concept, the compact positron source would be of great interest to any facility that desires positron beams for physics studies.